Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Introduction

+The study of social networks has evolved into a robust interdisciplinary field spanning sociology, communication studies, and computational sciences.
+While the public often associates this field with commercial digital platforms—such as the role of social media in disseminating information or propagating misinformation—the foundational theories and methodologies driving these discoveries are rooted in deep academic scholarship.
+Over the past decades, the discipline has transformed, increasingly integrating traditional sociological concepts of human interaction with advanced mathematical algorithms and complex systems theory.

+The data extraction in November 2024 is strategically chosen to account for the citation lag time (typically 12–24 months) inherent in academic publishing.
+This ensures that the dataset captures the complete intellectual 'digestion' of the major 2021–2023 platform transitions, providing a stable structural evolution of the field rather than a volatile, incomplete snapshot of very recent trends.

+Advances in computational tools, such as UCINET, Gephi, and CiteSpace, have enabled sophisticated topological analyses of these dynamics, allowing researchers to systematically map how scientific knowledge is constructed and shared.
+However, as the field rapidly expands, there is a pressing need to understand how the distinct paradigms within network research—ranging from empirical social sciences to theoretical physics—interact and influence one another.

+This research addresses this gap by conducting a comprehensive bibliometric and network analysis to map the intellectual structure of social network scholarship.
+It is crucial to note that this study analyzes the academic and epistemological foundations of network science rather than the volatile dynamics of commercial social media platforms (e.g., Twitter or Facebook).
+Consequently, the data extraction conducted in November 2024 accurately captures the structural evolution of the discipline's academic literature.
+Furthermore, by explicitly comparing a social science journal (\textit{Social Networks}) against a hard science journal (\textit{Journal of Complex Networks}), this study systematically evaluates the disciplinary boundaries and methodological exchanges between sociology and statistical physics.

-The paper progresses by integrating social network theories with contemporary digital practices, followed by a detailed bibliometric analysis and exploration of key academic questions around information dynamics and structural linkages in digital spaces.
-It concludes with actionable strategies for creating equitable digital environments, addressing challenges like polarization and misinformation.
-This streamlined approach not only enriches academic discussions but also guides practical applications for managing digital interactions.
+The paper progresses by integrating network theories with contemporary bibliometric practices, exploring key academic questions around information dynamics and structural linkages in scientific literature.
+It concludes by offering a strategic roadmap for future interdisciplinary collaboration, revealing the structural silos and convergence points that will shape the next generation of network science.